 The On Taking Pictures podcast is a weekly photography podcast.
 It’s brought to you by Jeffery Saddoris and Bill Wadman.
 Jeffery is a photography educator and writer, and Bill is a portrait photographer.

 Between them, they make one of the best and top podcasts of 2018.
 Together they take on art, science and the philosophy behind photography.
 They talk shop well, and keep it upbeat.

 These photography tutorials, looking at the photography business idea, are available on iTunes.

 The History of Photography is for those looking for, well, the history of photography.
-This podcast by Jeff Curto is my favourite of the photography podcasts.
+This podcast by Jeff Curto is my favorite of the photography podcasts.
 It has been discontinued in 2015 but the episodes stay relevant.

 Jeff Curto is a professor of photography, so there is no one better to give you this information.
 He covers different eras.
 And he even focuses on those prominent photographers you want to know about.

 These photography tutorials, covering professional photographers is available on iTunes.